meltyourface/blank/posts/A-Revelation-of-FreemasonryWitchcraft/Esoteric-Masonic-Ritual-Bath-for-Purification-and-Renewal/index.md

 ## The Esoteric Masonic Ritual Bath of Purification and Renewal

-Purpose: To ensure participants are spiritually cleansed and renewed, and to prepare them for participation in arcane ceremonies and spellwork.
+**Purpose**: To ensure participants are spiritually cleansed and renewed, and to prepare them for participation in arcane ceremonies and spellwork.

 ### I. **Setting and Tools for the Ritual Bath**:
 1. ****Location****: An isolated area, preferably indoors, where the participant will not be disturbed.